LuisS96/Redes_de_Computadoras/Proyects/WirelessCommunicationSystems/Xbee/README.md

 # Wireless Communication System using Xbee
 ## Abstract
+In the following document, the basics of ZigBee/XBee communication technology will be presented and the theoretical knowledge will be used to create a local XBee network between a Coordinator and an End Point.

 ## Objective
 Establish a connection between a transmitter and a receiver by building a wireless communication system using Xbee.